FN-FAL113/cs2-server-picker/README.md

   - you may checkout the light blue text from the console and see if the primary and backup router tells the exact servers that are not blocked from the app.
 Example: [paris-london-console-log.txt](https://github.com/FN-FAL113/csgo-server-picker/files/11701514/paris-london-console-log.txt)

 **5. Why windows only<br>**
-  - App is written in vb.net and windows platform still dominate the gaming scene due to better compatibility.
+  - App is written using vb.net and windows platform still dominates the gaming scene due to better compatibility.

 ## To Do
-- Possible UI refactoring (for now its simple as possible)
+- TBD

 ## Contributors
 - @Mohamad82Bz (for testing out the app on EU Servers and providing necessary details)